How to Setup Dual Monitor | Windows | Linux | MAC

 Mac OS

-1. Start by pressing the Apple logo in the upper left corner of your PC’s display.
+1. Click the Apple Logo in the upper left corner of your PC’s display.

 1. A drop-down menu will appear.
 Click on ‘System Preferences.’
 This option is located at the top of the drop-down menu.